BYUCamachoLab/simphony/docs/source/reference/glossary.rst

         >>> p.color = 'red'
         >>> p.paint() # self refers to 'p'
         Painting the city red!

+scattering matrix
+    See *scattering parameters*.

+scattering parameters
+    Scattering parameters describe the phase and amplitude relationship between the ports of an abstracted device or circuit.
+It is represented by a `N x N` matrix where `N` is the number of inputs/outputs/ports of the device.

+s-matrix
+    See *scattering parameters*.

+s-parameters
+    See *scattering parameters*.

 tuple
     A sequence that may contain a variable number of types of any